Graduate Course Catalog 2014-2015

 Both programs are offered to full- and part-time students.
 The M.A. program is offered in Durham.
 The M.P.A. program offers evening courses for working professionals at Durham and Manchester.

 Additionally, a graduate certificate in sustainability politics and policy is offered.
+Please see the Political Science entry for more information about the M.A. and certificate program.

 Applicants are expected to have majored in political science or a related field, or have worked in government or the nonprofit sector, and must possess a bachelor's degree from an accredited institution.
 Where undergraduate preparation has been insufficient, applicants may be admitted provided that they follow a program of study approved by the graduate committee.
 The Graduate Record Examination (GRE) general test is required for the M.A. program.
 M.P.A. applicants are strongly encouraged to include GRE test results with their application, but it is required only for those M.P.A. applicants requesting consideration for graduate assistant or tuition assistance awards.
 M.P.A. applicants may be asked to interview either in person or by conference call with the director of the M.P.A. program and the graduate program coordinator.